 Plastic garden covers is not ideal either.
 It might keep weeds out but it heats up and kills your good bugs as well.
 And removing it can also be a big issue.

-Rocks are a great cover either and a nightmare to remove if you change your mind.
+Rocks are not a great cover either and a nightmare to remove if you change your mind.

 But it’s up to you what you use.

 Initially, an area about 50 to 100 cm around the Compot will be nourished.
 Then (depending on how good you maintain the moisture in your soil) this area can grow if the soil is moist so the worms can move through the soil.
-If the soil is dry the worms cannot move through the soil and will most likely congregate around the pot where moisture is continually leaching out of the Compot.
+If the soil is dry the worms cannot move through the soil they will most likely congregate around the pot where the moisture is continually leaching out of the Compot, but won’t move further around your garden as the soil is too dry.

 Cover your garden beds with straw, hay, mulch, leaves, grass clippings, coconut fibre, or shredded bamboo to keep the soil moist and remember to water your garden when you can.
 Results will depend on how good a gardener you are.
 But if you are a really bad gardener and don’t have time to garden or water your plants, then the Compot is still a great waste disposal system that is efficient and easy to use.